kylej919/spring-ai-spring-cache-demo/README.md

 This demo currently only tests translating text using chatGpt, but there are many other applications and AI models that can be configured to be used

+To use, do the following:
-To use, replace the configured value in spring.ai.openai.api-key with the value of a chatGpt API key, start the server ( I run Application.java in IntelliJ), and run a sample curl command like this:
+1. In [application.yml](https://github.com/kylej919/ai-demo/blob/main/src/main/resources/application.yml) replace the configured value in spring.ai.openai.api-key with the value of a chatGpt API key
+2. Start the server (I run Application.java in IntelliJ).
+Requires Java 21 and maven to be installed
+3. Run a sample curl command like this:

 ```
 curl --location 'http://localhost:8080/v1/translate' \